 In 2015 we set up a full-time team to deliver a five-year programme of Energy Efficiency Waves.
 Each Wave is an intensive 14-week process covering either part of one of our larger sites, or the whole of a smaller site.
 Working in close cooperation with people from all functions and departments, Wave teams conduct a comprehensive assessment of the energy performance of our operations to highlight areas of waste and improvement opportunities.
 A Wave comprises four phases: data gathering and analysis, ideas generation, measure development, implementation; delivering a prioritised plan of measures to give maximum business benefit.
 This programme has typically identified over 10 per cent cost reduction on the consumption of electricity, natural gas and technical gases (O2, N2, Ar etc.).
 Measures include more effective start-stop protocols, process optimisation, variable speed drives, efficient motors and lighting.
 As well as implementing technical improvements, strong emphasis is also placed on raising the awareness, engagement and motivation of employees on energy.
 It also embeds and sustains energy management practices, aligned to the international energy management standard ISO 50001.

 However, with limited scope for achieving further substantial CO2 emission reductions from conventional ironmaking processes, a step-change in emissions can only be achieved by finding a completely new technological path for the production of hot metal, away from the blast furnace route.
-Tata Steel is playing a leading role in ULCOS, a Europe-wide initiative to reduce carbon emissions in steelmaking.
-In 2010, as part of this work, Tata Steel Europe built the €20m HIsarna pilot plant at our IJmuiden integrated steelmaking site in the Netherlands.
+Tata Steel is playing a leading role to reduce carbon emissions in steelmaking.
+In 2010 Tata Steel Europe built the €20m HIsarna pilot plant at our IJmuiden integrated steelmaking site in the Netherlands.
 HIsarna’s revolutionary cyclone converter-based ironmaking process directly converts iron ore fines and coal into iron.
 This avoids the need for agglomeration (collection into a cluster or mass) pre-treatment of the ore via sintering or pellet making and the need for coke making from coal.
 This new technology could reduce CO2 emissions by 20 per cent compared to conventional ironmaking.
 Used in combination with carbon capture and storage techniques, it should be possible to achieve CO2 reductions of up to 80 per cent.
-The ULCOS project is currently in its second phase.
+The project is currently in its second phase.
 This aims to demonstrate HIsarna feasibility under large-scale, industrial production conditions.
 During this phase we will also assess the opportunity to use this technology to recover zinc from zinc coated steel scrap.
-If successful, this technology will contribute enormously to the creation of a low carbon, circular economy and could potentially be rolled out some 15 to 20 years from now.
+If successful, this technology will contribute enormously to the creation of a low carbon, circular economy.

 Point (4) of our vision recognises the importance of its workforce.
 To this end, there is a mature, global network of energy professionals across the wider Tata Steel group, who take part in a programme of meetings to facilitate the sharing of good practice.
 This led to the development of a highly successful energy-training course, specific to the needs of the steel industry, to equip employees with the tools to save energy in their own areas of influence.